Ted Hope: Film career

-The Good Machine years
+The Good Machine

 In 1990, Hope and James Schamus founded Good Machine, an independent film production company based in New York.
-They started doing line production for hire for various international auteurs, including Claire Denis, Dani Levy, and Jan Schutte.
+They started doing line production for hire for Claire Denis, Dani Levy, and Jan Schutte.
 At Good Machine, Hope and James Schamus produced Ang Lee's early films including Pushing Hands, The Wedding Banquet and Eat Drink Man Woman (both Academy Award nominees), The Ice Storm, and Ride with the Devil.

 Hope produced Todd Solondz's Cannes Critics' Prize-winning Happiness, which Hope and his partners at Good Machine released themselves when its distributor dropped the film.
 Hope also executive produced Todd Field's In the Bedroom, which earned five Academy Award nominations for Best Picture, Best Actress, Best Actor, Best Supporting Actress, and Best Adapted Screenplay.
 Hope and Schamus brought David Linde in as a partner to Good Machine, in order to start their foreign sales arm, Good Machine International.
 In 2000, the Museum of Modern Art honored Good Machine with a retrospective.
 In 2001, the partners sold the company to Universal.
 Schamus and Linde stayed on and merged the international sales company with USA Films to create Focus Features.

 This is That

-With fellow Good Machine producers Anne Carey and Anthony Bregman, and Head of Business Affairs Diana Victor, Hope co-founded New York production company This is That in 2002.
-This is That specialized in unique content and innovative storytelling.
-This is That has produced seventeen films in the six years since its inception.
+With fellow Good Machine producers Anne Carey and Anthony Bregman, and head of business affairs Diana Victor, Hope co-founded New York production company This is That in 2002.
 This is That's first release, 21 Grams, received two Academy Award nominations and five BAFTA nominations.
 The company's second release, Eternal Sunshine of the Spotless Mind, won an Academy Award for Best Original Screenplay.
-Hope's production of Oscar-winner Alan Ball's feature film directorial debut Towelhead marked his 18th production of a first time feature film director.
+Hope's production of Alan Ball's feature film directorial debut, Towelhead, marked his 18th production of a first time feature film director.
 In 2010, the company released The American, which opened at No. 1 at the US box office on opening week, and completed Super, written and directed by James Gunn, which was the first film to sell that year at the Toronto International Film Festival.

-The company closed its doors in September 2010 after financial struggles with maintaining the office space.
+After producing seventeen films, the company closed its doors in September 2010 citing financial struggles with maintaining the office space.
 Hope hinted that he and Carey could possibly produce together again in the future.